Skip to content

 The other way a policy change can affect labor supply decisions is through a substitution effect.
 The idea is that if people see decreased compensation for an additional hour of work, for instance, through higher marginal taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. rates, work becomes less valuable than leisure and they might choose to work less.
 Substitution effects hold up in the literature, and the research indicates they are greater than income effects.

 For example, the Congressional Budget Office (CBO), in estimating the responsiveness (or “elasticity”) of labor supply to a change in after-tax incomeAfter-tax income is the net amount of income available to invest, save, or consume after federal, state, and withholding taxes have been applied—your disposable income.
-Companies and, to a lesser extent, individuals, make economic decisions in light of how they can best maximize after-tax income. , uses a central estimate of -0.05 for income effects and a range of 0.15 to 0.35 for substitution effects (for primary earners and varies with income level).
+Companies and, to a lesser extent, individuals, make economic decisions in light of how they can best maximize their earnings. , uses a central estimate of -0.05 for income effects and a range of 0.15 to 0.35 for substitution effects (for primary earners and varies with income level).
 Under a 2 percentage point increase in tax rates on all income, the substitution effect would reduce the labor supply by 0.70 percent and the income effect would increase the labor supply by 0.13 percent, for a net decrease of 0.57 percent.

 What’s that have to do with the Child Tax Credit?